-Are frozen embryo transfers more successful than fresh transfers?
+Are frozen embryo transfer (FET) success rates higher than fresh transfers?

 It is quite common for patients to ask if a frozen embryo transfer (FET) is likely to be more successful than a fresh embryo transfer.

 In medical literature, studies have shown that frozen embryo transfers (FET) were giving higher pregnancy rates.
 But after that data was stratified and analyzed further, it seems as though there's a select patient population that will benefit from FET.
 One group are hyper-responders (or high responders).
 These are patients on medication who produce lots of follicles that are going to produce a lot of eggs.
 All of those follicles make a lot of estrogen and the high levels of estrogen seem to have a little bit of a negative impact on embryo implantation at the lining of the uterus or the endometrium, resulting in lower pregnancy rates.

 For women who are hyper-responders, a freeze-all cycle is recommended for two reasons:

 - To reduce the risk of ovarian hyperstimulation syndrome (OHSS), a rare condition where you actually can get sick from having so many cysts on the ovaries developing and hospitalization is sometimes required.